KPMG Summer Interns

 "The internship gave me a realistic job preview by not treating me as an intern, but rather a new associate.
 I've gained invaluable experience and had fun doing it."
 Margarita Dorzhiyeva

 "What my internship did for me was incomparable to ordinary work.
 It gave me the confidence and assurance I was looking for while entering my final year of school and prepare for the job market."
 Joshua Pearson.

-Also, take a look at Previous SoBA Internships and get an idea of where you might want to do your next internship.
+Also, take a look at Previous COB Internships and get an idea of where you might want to do your next internship.